The Aging Brain

 • Speech-language pathologists who specialize in behavioral treatments for cognitive and language changes

-• Social workers who specialize in helping patients and caregivers learn strategies for managing health and gaining access to the care they need both in the community and at home
+• Health social workers who specialize in helping patients and caregivers learn strategies for managing health and gaining access to the care they need both in the community and at home

 • Clinical pharmacists who specialize in how medications work together to help or hinder how the brain functions